 Here we delve in further to the key aspects of what goes into a basketball and what to look out for when choosing your next one.

-The cover of the ball is either a genuine leather, a composite leather or rubber surface type.
+- The Cover:- The cover of the ball is either genuine leather, a composite leather or rubber surface type.

 The genuine leather basketballs were the original form and used for many years.
 Spalding, the official producer of all NBA regulation balls, still produces the leather one for the NBA.
 Leather balls require a significant period of breaking in to get them to soften and become more controllable.
 Initially, the leather surface is too slick to be easily gripped and slips out of hand more often until the surface becomes more weathered.